 This is no longer a can that can be kicked further down the road, with hopes that the individual institutions and the Chancellor's Office will come up with cost reductions substantial enough to achieve long-term financial sustainability without help from the legislature working in partnership with the governor's office.
 After all, the VSC-or at least some of its institutions-are facing the very real prospect of insolvency.
 Former Chancellor Jeb Spaulding's unpopular recommendation to close campuses was backed up by analyses that projected the VSC System's reserve balance would be fully depleted by FY2022, and the deficit would be in excess of \$75M by FY2025.
-While Vermonters may not lament the dissolution of the System Office itself, these deficits acutely threaten the continued existence of the VSC institutions themselves as well.
+While Vermonters may not lament the dissolution of the System Office itself, these deficits acutely threaten the continued existence of the VSC institutions as well.
 Should the shuttering of any VSC institution become inevitable out of a failure to act decisively, the state will be responsible for substantial additional costs associated with funding teach outs for students, campus closures and shuttering or demolishing buildings, paying outstanding debt obligations, assuming the liabilities related to retirement and health care payouts of laid-off faculty and staff, and numerous other costs.
 An analysis associated with Chancellor Spaulding's April recommendation to close NVU and the Randolph campus of VTC estimated closing costs approaching \$19M over six fiscal years; that analysis optimistically assumed that the state would be able to divest itself of all the related real estate within a single year.
 None of these costs will be offset by tuition revenue (at least from any institutions forced to close), the source of revenue that currently covers the bulk of VSC's operational budget.
-As a resi t, the costs of closing an institution will likely only add n the short to medium term.

-Further, these costs to the state will be incurred with no accompanying education benefits; to the contrary they will yield reduction of Because the VSC System is a single corporate entity, the costs of closing any individual institution (or campus) will be borne by the System as a whole.
+Because the VSC System is a single corporate entity, the costs of closing any individual institution (or campus) will be borne by the System as a whole.
 This will deepen the System's deficit in the short term.
 The costs of closure are sufficiently large-estimates as stated above are between one-sixth and one-quarter of VSC's total annual revenue-to imperil the fiscal health of the remaining institutions.
 Without financial support from the state in excess of current funding levels, these costs would need to be covered by increased tuition revenues from students attending the institutions that remain.
 This will worsen affordability for those students, likely triggering additional enrollment decreases that will further deepen the fiscal crisis for those institutions.

 Further, the financial costs to the state of closing institutions will be incurred with no accompanying education benefits; to the contrary they will reduce capacity to serve the needs of Vermont and its citizens.
 Alumni of VSC institutions play critical roles in meeting the workforce needs of the state and its communities, particularly for jobs that are routinely in high demand such as health care workers, educators, and others.
-This diminution of educational capacity is especially so asproblematic since graduates of the VSC institutions are likely to be Vermont natives who will remain in Vermont to live.6
+This diminution of educational capacity is especially problematic since graduates of the VSC institutions are likely to be Vermont natives who will remain in Vermont to live.